-She's a top-notch songwriter who's known for her insightful lyrics and poetic language, but it's her live performances that set her apart from the conventional label of singer/songwriter.
+She's a top-notch songwriter who's well known for her insightful lyrics and poetic language, but it's her live performances that set her apart from the conventional label of singer/songwriter.
 On stage she reveals deft acoustic guitar chops, often incorporating foot percussion, loops, vocoder and Kaki-King style tapping to create a broad, layered soundscape.
 Namoli's 2012 Release, "Live" was recorded over the course of 6 months and 10,000 miles.
-It shines an intimate spotlight on a performer who is at once arresting and vulnerable, someone who, in the words of Keith Jarret, is willing to "Go deep into the cave to come up with the light."
+It shines an intimate spotlight on a performer who is at once arresting and vulnerable - powerfully honest and honestly powerful.

 A 4-time Outmusic award nominee who was recently named in the inaugural Trans 100 list, Namoli was also the recipient of the Tucson Folk Festival Songwriting Award and a finalist in the ISC songwriting competition.
-Her 2010 release 'Black Crow' garnered critical acclaim and was named one of KXCI FM's top albums of the year.
-Her music has been featured on NPR, PBS and in films including the Emmy-award winning documentary "Out in the Silence", which details the struggle of a gay teen growing up in rural Pennsylvania.
-She spends 5 to 6 months a year on the road touring both the US and Europe and is currently at work on a new album with a release date in 2017.
+Her 2010 release 'Black Crow' garnered critical acclaim and was named one of KXCI FM's top albums of the year, and her 2015 release 'Ditch Lilies' was nominated for the German Music Critics Award.
+Namoli's music has been featured on NPR, PBS and in films including the Emmy-award winning documentary "Out in the Silence", which details the struggle of a gay teen growing up in rural Pennsylvania.
+She spends 5 to 6 months a year on the road in the US and Europe and is currently touring in support of her latest release The Simple Life.

 I started playing music when I was just about 3 years old and was gifted a small kid's drum set.
 After banging away for a few months I had the bright idea to jump through and turn them into hula hoops which I think simultaneously relieved and horrified my parents.
 After that I wrote a little sketch of a song when I was 5 or 6 but if I’m honest it was really just a snippet of a chorus.
 I got my first guitar when I was 8 and took lessons for about 6 months from a multi-instrumentalist named Dave Parasz who I idolized and probably also had a little bit of a talent crush on.
 In addition to classics like Go Tell Aunt Rhody, he transcribed a lot of the Beatles catalog for me and also popular movie themes.
 It was the 1970s and one of the rock/blues songs in book 4 actually had the musical instruction, “Go Man, Go!”